aachiritoaei/transaction-rest-api/README.md

 -------------

 - POST to http://127.0.0.1:5000/transactions/

-Adds a new transaction into the database given a JSON payload of the form {
+Adds a new transaction into the database given a JSON payload of the form:

+{

 	"sender" : sender_id (integer)

-	"receiver" : 	receiver(id (integer)
+	"receiver" : receiver_id (integer)

 	"timestamp" : ts (integer) -- epoch time

 	"sum" : x (integer)

 }

 - DELETE to http://127.0.0.1:5000/transactions/deleteAll

 Clears the database.

 - GET to http://127.0.0.1:5000/transactions/

-Lists all the transaction in the database.
+Lists all the transactions in the database.

 - GET to http://127.0.0.1:5000/transactions/?user=XXXX&day=YYYY&threshold=ZZZZ

-Lists all transactions in which the user was involved in the given day, in transactions larger than threshold. user 		- integer day 		- integer (date value in epoch time) threshold 	- integer
+Lists all transactions in which the user was involved in the given day, in transactions larger than threshold.

+user 		- integer

+day 		- integer (date value in epoch time)

+threshold 	- integer

 - GET to http://127.0.0.1:5000/balance/?user=XXXX&since=YYYY&until=ZZZZ

-List the balance of a user, given a timeframe. user 		- integer since 		- integer (date value in epoch time) until 		- integer (date value in epoch time)
+List the balance of a user, given a timeframe.

+user 		- integer

+since 		- integer (date value in epoch time)

+until 		- integer (date value in epoch time)

 Docker
 ------
-The application is deployed into two docker containers
+The application is deployed into two docker containers:
 - mongo -- contains the mongoDB
 - transactionrestapi_web_server -- contains the application JAR

-The application jar uses port 27017 exposed by the mongoDB container.
+The application JAR uses the port ``27017`` exposed by the mongoDB container.
 It exposes the api at ``http://localhost:5000``.